“STABAT MATER” BY KARL JENKINS

 Jenkins was knighted in 2015 for “services to composing and crossing musical genres”; he is the most frequently performed living composer.
 John Woodland provided a biographical sketch of the composer and some insights into the music in his pre-performance talk, while the audience enjoyed refreshments.

 Online tickets sold out the day before the performance and, on the night itself, St George’s Cathedral was packed to the rafters with over 800 audience members.
 The musicians were dressed in white, symbolising the innocence and purity of the sorrowful Mother, and acted as a canvas for Kyle’s Paulssen atmospheric lighting that was designed to enhance the mood of each of the twelve movements.

 Linda Claassen conducted the work with sincerity and sensitivity.
 Minette du Toit-Pearce was the vocal soloist; one might have thought that the part had been written especially for her.
 The orchestra was led by Lucia di Blasio-Scott, replete with three percussionists and Mario Nell at the organ.
 After the relentless, driving finale of the “Amen” movement, the audience leapt to its feet in thunderous applause as a tribute to the performers for their exquisite presentation of this choral and orchestral journey to solace.
 To mark this first performance of the work in Cape Town, the concert was recorded live for possible future release.

 Interview on Fine Music Radio 101.3 FM about the "Stabat Mater"

-On Friday 5 October, Fine Music Radio invited us on air to talk about our upcoming performance of the “Stabat Mater” by Karl Jenkins.
-John Woodland spoke to Waldo Buckle about the musical forces involved, the composer’s somewhat controversial reputation, the logistics of coordinating over 100 voices and what the audience can expect at Friday’s unique performance.
+On Friday 5 October 2018, Fine Music Radio invited VOX on air to talk about our performance of the “Stabat Mater” by Karl Jenkins.
+John Woodland spoke to Waldo Buckle about the musical forces involved, the composer’s somewhat controversial reputation, the logistics of coordinating over 100 voices and what the audience can expect at the performance.